|

 Cambridge Electronic Design™

-(*.SMR) A multichannel data file describing the ECG signal (and, optionally, also other
+A multichannel data file describing the ECG signal (and, optionally, also other

 signals) created by the CED™ Cambridge Electronic Design™ acquisition system.